smartdevicelink/sdl_core_guides/docs/Getting Started/INI Configuration/index.md

 SDL must be started/re-started after the `smartDeviceLink.ini` file is modified for changes to take effect.
 !!!

-The modify the runtime configurations for your instance of core:
+To modify the runtime configurations for your instance of SDL Core:

 1. Modify the `build/src/appMain/smartDeviceLink.ini` file
 2. Re-run `make install` in the `build` directory